n1ckd/LightingaleNotes/Factions/Merchants Guild.md

-the guilds insignia is a kraken wrapping its tentacles around a bag of items
+the guilds insignia is a kraken wrapping its tentacles around a bag of items.
+The merchants guild has representation in both beacons, this is a pretty big deal and seems to hint that they are a fairly neutral party in this political environment.